This is a manifesto of sorts.

 My point?
 4 examples of a rate of gain not exceeding 2lbs per year over the course of a training career, 4 different genetic lots on 4 totally different programs.
 That’s 0.0385 lbs/week.
 Still searching for that “magic” program?
 Maybe it’s simply work hard on whatever system suits your disposition best without hurting yourself and you’ll get whatever you can get over the next decade or so.
 Yes it takes that long for 99.99999% of natural trainees.

-Not All Lost
+Not Was All Lost

 Huge amount of time wasted to not get anywhere but as I’ve gotten older I’ve gained a greater appreciate for those who stay away from the internet when it comes to things like this.
 You might not find my methods hardcore enough, you might think that I can do it faster with your routine, you might think that in order to be truly “fit” ( a hugely subjective term) you need hyper complex systems filled with esoteric rhetoric…and maybe that’s true.
 Maybe the stress and time to push toward perfection isn’t worth the cost.
 Maybe if I had been patient, I could have been 200lbs of lean tissue on a merely “adequate” routine by now.
 Maybe.
 I know I’m not likely to find “the answer” on the internet, only distraction from the real work.

 Ultimately, that doesn’t matter.
 I have 60+ sessions of clients who find how I teach training to be adequate to make their bones stronger, their muscles stronger, their gait better, their resting heart rate lower, their quality of life better.
-I didn’t need to be a monster to earn their respect like I thought per week I would; I had to produce results they were looking for and I needed to be smarter than your average doofy trainer.
+I didn’t need to be a monster to earn their respect like I thought I would; I had to produce results they were looking for and I needed to be smarter than your average doofy trainer.

 Regarding people talking shit about how a person trains, of all things to get worked up about, I offer this: those you care, don’t matter; those who matter, don’t care.
 Or to put it another way: the egos are so large because the stakes are so small.